Envirometrix/PredictiveSoilMapping/main.md

 observations and measurements to extend what PSM is able to accomplish now using data collected data by professionals.

-### Sponsorship, subscription, crowdfunding and blockchain funding systems,
+### Sponsorship, subscription, crowdfunding and blockchain funding systems

 Someone has to pay to finance the collection of new field and laboratory point data, the assembly, storage and distribution of databases of